ubccr/akrr/docs/AKRR_Update.md

 There are significant differences between the new and old versions.
 The update script will update the database, config files and move logs/outputs from appkernel runs.

-> Developmental version in-between AKRR-1.0 to AKRR-2.0 should be able to update with these instructions.
+> Most of developmental version in-between AKRR-1.0 to AKRR-2.0 should be able to update with these instructions.

 ## Create Back-Up of MySQL Databases